rufuspollock-okfn/textus-wordpress/README.md

 This plugin depends on the Textus Viewer code (https://github.com/okfn/textus-viewer).

-The code then needs to be put into the textus-viewer directory in the textus-wordpress directory so that it can be included correctly.

 #### Textus Short Code
 It creates a custom Textus type that corresponds to a shortcode that calls the file.